tsobe/lobiani/infra-config/README.md

 ## Set up Argo CD

 [Argo CD](https://argoproj.github.io/argo-cd/) is deployed in the production environment.
-These instructions assume that kubeconfig is already configured and current context is set to production cluster
+These instructions assume that kubeconfig is already configured and current context is set to production cluster (hint `doctl kubernetes cluster update lobiani-prod`)

 1. Install Argo CD
     ```